Methodology · Playground · Last updated 2026-04-20

 Privacy

 All pattern matching runs in the browser.
 Nothing is uploaded.
-No cookies, no tracking scripts.
+No cookies, no third-party trackers.
 Refresh the page and the pasted bundle is gone.

 References